 Sugar Apple Fruit Can Sell For A Lot Of Money

-Sugar apples are a delicacy here in Florida and typically at your farmers market, they will go for about 6-10$ the fruit for a nice sized healthy one.
+Sugar apples are a delicacy here in Florida; typically, at your farmers market, they will go for about 15-20$ per fruit for a nice-sized healthy one.

-Most of Florida has sandy soils and sugar apples prefer well-drained soil type.
+Most of Florida has sandy soils, and sugar apples prefer well-drained soil types.